Edward Severin Clark: Personal life

 Edward, who never married nor had children, died at his farm in Cooperstown on September 19, 1933.

 "Fenimore House," the mansion he built for himself overlooking Otsego Lake, is now the Fenimore Art Museum.
-His former dairy farm is now the Farmers' Museum.
+His former dairy farm is now the Fenimore Farm & Country Village.
 He donated the sculpture The Great God Pan (1899) by George Grey Barnard to Columbia University in 1907.